dcarda/docker.example01/Step_3/README.md

 ```

 ## Finished!
 That's it.
 Very well done!
-From here, you can take this simple web servcie and start expanding on it!
+From here, you can take this simple web service and start expanding on it!

 Good Luck!